Scenic sunset over the ocean with silhouettes of people on the shore and golden reflection on the water, dated April 11, 2011

 🌅 2025 Reflection: Then vs. Now

-This post was drafted more than a decade ago—when Facebook had no Reels, when we relied on tagged photo albums and blogspots to tell our travel stories—this was my 2011.
-No Instagram filters, Reels, and #travelgoals, just friends, Sky Flakes, canned tuna, tents, and tides.
-I’m publishing it with a few tweaks in 2025 to reflect my writing style but still keep the original voice—an unapologetically 2011.
+This post was drafted more than a decade ago—when Facebook had no Reels, when we relied on tagged photo albums and Blogspots to tell our travel stories—this was my 2011.
+No Instagram filters, Reels, or #travelgoals, just friends, Sky Flakes, canned tuna, tents, and tides.
+I’m publishing it with a few tweaks in 2025 to reflect my writing style but still keep the original voice—an unapologetically 2011 one.

 The destination changed, and so did I. But the heart behind it?
 Still beats for sunsets, friendships, and moments that ask nothing but to be felt.”